-We have volunteers across London & Essex Including; Havering, Barking & Dagenham, Redbridge, Brentwood, Chingford, Waltham Forest, Epping Forest & even as far as Southend-On-Sea!
+Our volunteers have come from across London & Essex Including; Havering, Hackney, Barking & Dagenham, Redbridge, Brentwood, Chingford, Waltham Forest, Epping Forest & even as far as Southend-On-Sea!

 Bedrock Radio are always adapting to embrace latest technologies resulting in modern studios and encouraging volunteers to boost their communication skills to outreach to our community and encourage local people to listen.

 Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community (For the social inclusion of outpatients, staff, community care etc.) in order to promote the benefits of a healthy lifestyle.

 Bedrock Radio gets involved with our community, attending events from school fetes, festivals, town shows plus more.